 The Lazarus Key (sneak peek)

-Read on for the first three chapters (unedited!) of The Lazarus Key, book 1 in the Frank Brodie series.
+Read on for the first three chapters of The Lazarus Key, coming January 8, 2024:

 Chapter One